Information Security

 Technical measures

-1. Monitor networks during normal operation, and introduce mechanisms to detect, intercept, and notify of incidents of unauthorized access and hacking
+1. Monitor networks during normal operations and maintain control systems to prevent unauthorized access

 Human security measures